 Alpha generating funds: If the investor wants a bit extra than what the benchmarks are offering, then actively managed funds are better.
 The main objective of actively managed funds is to beat the returns of the Sensex and Nifty and generate ‘alpha’.
-Here the fund manager uses his/her experience, knowledge and time for market research.
+Here the fund manager uses his/her experience, knowledge, and time for market research.

 Expensive: Naturally every good thing in life comes at a cost and so is the expertise of a fund manager.
-Investors will have to pay charges (namely expense ratios) for the fund manager’s expertise and decision making.
+Investors will have to pay charges (namely expense ratios) for the fund manager’s expertise and decision-making.

 Risk: Actively managed funds seek to generate higher returns and hence the risk associated with them is also higher than passive funds.
 This is because man-made decision-making processes may be prone to error.

 Cheaper: Their expense ratios are way lower than active funds.
 According to Sebi regulations, the expense ratio for ETFs cannot exceed 1%.
-The expense ratio for the earlier example we took, the HDFC Sensex Fund is hardly 0.05% as on May 11.
+The expense ratio for the earlier example we took, the HDFC Sensex Fund is hardly 0.05% as of May 11.